Convolutional Neural Bandit for Visual-aware Recommendation: Related Work

 \textbf{Contextual bandits}.
 The most studied literature is the linear contextual bandit \citep{2010contextual, 2011improved,2013finite}, where the reward function is governed by the product of the arm feature vector and an unknown parameter.
 By the UCB exploration, many algorithms \citep{2011improved, 2016collaborative} can achieve the near-optimal $\tilde{\mathcal{O}}(\sqrt{T})$ regret bound.
 To break the linear assumption, \citet{filippi2010parametric} dealt with a composition of linear and non-linear function; \citet{bubeck2011x} assumed it to have a Lipschitz property in a metric space; \citet{valko2013finite} embedded the reward function into Reproducing Kernel Hilbert Space.
 Above assumptions all can be thought of as special cases in the problem we study.
 To improve bandit's performance on online recommendation, other variants of bandit have been studied such as clustering of bandits \citep{2014onlinecluster, 2016collaborative, ban2021local}, Multi-facet Bandits \citep{ban2021multi}, and outlier arm detection \citep{zhuang2017identifying, ban2020generic}.

 \textbf{Neural Bandits}.
 Thanks to the representation power, deep neural networks (DNN) have been adapted to bandits. \citet{riquelme2018deep} used L-layer DNN to learn a representation for each arm and applies Thompson sampling on the low-dimension embeddings for exploration. \citet{wang2021hybrid} extended the above framework to visual advertising by using CNN to train arm embeddings.
 However, they did not provide the regret analysis. \citet{zhang2020neural} first introduced a provable neural bandit algorithm in Thompson sampling where a fully-connected network learns the reward function.
 The most relevant work \citep{zhou2020neural} used the fully-connected neural network to learn the reward function with UCB exploration and provided a regret bound.
-However, \sysn is different from this work from many perspectives: First, \sysn targets on image data as CNN usually outperforms fully-connected network on visual recommendation according to recent advances in computer vision \citep{simonyan2014very, chen2016deep}; Second, \citet{zhou2020neural} built the regret analysis on the recent advances in fully-connected network \citep{allen2019convergence, ntk2019generalization,arora2019exact}, which can not directly apply to CNN.
-Instead, we prove these intermediate lemmas in this paper such as the relation with CNTK; Third, these two papers have different assumptions on activation functions, where \sysn uses the Lipschitz-smooth function contrary to ReLU function used in \cite{zhou2020neural}; Fourth, \sysn achieves a better regret bound than the one in \cite{zhou2020neural}.
+However, \sysn is different from \citep{zhou2020neural, zhang2020neural} from many perspectives: First, \sysn targets on image data as CNN usually outperforms fully-connected network on visual recommendation according to recent advances in computer vision \citep{simonyan2014very}; Second, \citet{zhou2020neural, zhang2020neural} built the regret analysis on the recent advances in fully-connected network \citep{allen2019convergence, ntk2019generalization}, which can not directly apply to CNN.
+Instead, we established strong connections among CNN, CNTK, and Ridge regression.
+Third, we have different assumptions on activation functions, where \sysn uses the Lipschitz-smooth function contrary to ReLU function used in \cite{zhou2020neural, zhang2020neural}; Fourth, \sysn achieved a better regret bound than them.